NeoKokuxz/Java-Web-Development-SpringBoot/Basics/Lesson2-Web-Dev.md

 - must have service() method which encapsulates the servlet's client-handling logic
  - service() method invokes on an instantiated servlet to handle:
   - ServletRequest and ServletResponse for incoming request.
+  - service() method can be called many times.
 - may have init() and/or destory() method, which server calls after creating the servlet or before removing it, respectively.
+ - init() method of servlet is called only once after being instantiated.
 - web.xml is the configuration file for application server, which maps specific request path to specific servlets.

 ## Endpoints